Kingspenguin/ECE-470-project-update/README.md

 1. We have implemented the algorithm to obtain the forward kinematics.
 Two dummies will be created based on the things we get.
 2. To run the program, lauch the remoteApi in Coppelia 4.0.0.by running update.ttt, and run the code in Update2.py

+Project 3 Update:
+In this update, we make some small modules for our final project.
+1. Inverse Kinematics
+We develop the inverse kinematics algorithm to calculate the theta list to get to the desired location (by the translation matrix) with the DH parameter of UR5
+2. Color block detection
+We develop a scene to try out the camera detection.
+We use a single visual sensor to catch picture of the environment and use the opencv library of python to filter out the green block and create an outline for that object.
+3. Reconstruct the 3D axis location based on the depth graph precepted by the camera In this update, we achieved the goal of deriving the location of certain pixels from the depth image that the camera embedded on the robot arm returns.
+This part serves as a support to the color detection mode.
+In our project, after the camera distinguish the next object that the robot arm needs to fetch by their colors, a depth image of this object is created.
+The location of this object is also determined by its depth image, so that the robot arm would know where to fetch this object.